VinceWak/Labs_0116/module_1/Lab_12 Error Handling/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file in the `Lab_12 Error Handling` directory.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have learned how to handle errors correctly or generate errors yourself.

 ## Deliverables